-- The average concentration of a given radionuclide is greater than the DOE-approved Derived Concentration Standard (DCS) value for water, or for multiple radionuclides, the composite DCS must be the sum of the fractional DCS values derived from DOEapproved DCS values - The discharge contributes greater than 10 mrem annual TED to members of the public - The collective dose from all DOE sources is greater than 100 person rem and the liquid discharge contributes 50 percent or more of this collective dose
+- The average concentration of a given radionuclide is greater than the DOE-approved DCS value for water, or for multiple radionuclides, the composite DCS must be the sum of the fractional DCS values derived from DOE approved DCS values - The discharge contributes greater than 10 mrem annual Total Effective Dose to members of the public - The collective dose from all DOE sources is greater than 100 mrem person and the liquid discharge contributes 50 percent or more of this collective dose.

 Tritium and sanitary sewers are excluded from BAT at the point of discharge under the previously stated conditions.
 Tritium in liquid effluents is specifically excluded from BAT requirements, but not from the ALARA process.
-Discharges of waste water containing radioactivity into SRS sanitary sewer systems are controlled in accordance with Manual 3Q, Procedure 2.18, Treatment of Non-Routinely Generated (Scavenger) Waste Water.
+Discharges of waste water containing radioactivity into SRS Sanitary Sewer Systems are controlled in accordance with Manual 3Q, Procedure 2.18, Treatment of Non-Routinely Generated (Scavenger) Waste Water.
 DCS values also are provided for airborne radionuclides, but there are no specific DOE Order requirements for their use.
 However, as part of the SRS Environmental ALARA Program, the airborne DCS values (except for tritium) are trended in a similar manner to the liquid DCS values.